PrefectHQ/prefect/docs/tutorials/virtual-environments.md

 If you run your Orion API or agent in the virtual environment, all flow runs using the subprocess flow runner will use the same Python environment by default.

-This may be desirable for development or in simple cases where your flow does not have many dependencies.
+This behavior may be desirable for development or in simple cases where your flow does not have many dependencies.

 ## Specifying a virtual environment on a deployment